mrlexor/kd/README.md

-# Quick opening k8s dashboard via bash
+# Quick opening k8s dashboard via bash (written for mac)

 For quickly access to the script just copy it to `/usr/local/bin/` directory.